denis-stepanov/advent/README.md

 </tr>
 </table>

-"TV remote" preset would result in nearly no hits irrespectively of input, so AdVent could de-facto be used as a pass-through TV remote using interactive controls.
+"TV remote" preset would result in nearly no hits irrespectively of input, so AdVent could de-facto be used as a pass-through TV remote using its interactive controls.

 #### Miscellaneous Options